andrewKOwong/mixedconclusions/content/blog/boardgames_part_two/index.md

 ### Visualizing the Effect of Dummy Ratings

 The following scatterplot visualizes the impact of the dummy ratings.
-Bayesian ratings are plotted along the x axis and the actual ratings along the y.
+Bayesian ratings are plotted along the x axis and the actual ratings along the y axis.
 The number of ratings a game possesses is mapped to the color of the points.

 When the number of ratings is low,